Paediatric and Adolescent Haematology and Oncology

 In between 1992 and 2000, the children diagnosed in our hospital had a survival rate of 91% after two years and 84% after five years.
 Since 2000, the respective percentages are 94% (two year prognosis) and 90% (five year prognosis).

-The two year survival rate prognosis for the rarer acute myeloid leukemia (AML) has increased from the beginning of the 90's treatment plan's 50% by the programme established in 2004 to the levels of 90%.
+The two year survival rate prognosis for the rarer acute myeloid leukaemia (AML) has increased from the beginning of the 90's treatment plan's 50% by the programme established in 2004 to the levels of 90%.

 Our treatment is of high quality and it is family-centred.
 We received the achiever of the year award of the hospital district in 2012 for our professional team work.